What To Know Before Investing In A Tankless Water Heater.

-We fill up big 40, 50, 75-gallon water heater storage tank, then pour energy into them 24/7 to make sure we have hot water when wanted, at least if we don’t empty the tank with long showers or baths.
-Not true with a tankless instantaneous water heater.
+We fill up big 40, 50, 75, 100 gallon water heater storage tank, then pour energy into them 24/7 to make sure we have hot water when wanted, at least if we don’t empty the tank with long showers or baths.
+Not true with a energy efficient instantaneous tankless water heater.
+No waiting for a tank to reheat more water, wasting time and energy.
+Watch video.

-You spend $400-$600 each year to heat a hot water storage tank.
-That’s the 2nd largest expense of 14-18% from your utility bills.
+You spend $400-$600 each year to heat a standard hot water storage tank.
+That’s the 2nd largest expense of 14-18% from your energy bills.

 Tankless water heaters can provide hot water at a rate of 2–5 gallons per minute.
-Gas-fired tankless water heaters produce higher flow rates than electric ones.
+Gas-fired tankless water heaters produce higher flow rates than electric tankless water heater.
 And if you need hot water for simultaneous, multiple uses in large households or commercial use you can install two or more tankless water heaters, connected in parallel for simultaneous demands of hot water.
 Learn about a Navien tankless water heater.

-They won’t spring a leak and cause a real mess like a tank heater does, or harbor Legionella bacteria.
+Tankless water heater won’t spring a leak and cause a real mess like a tank water heater does, or harbor Legionella bacteria.
 Air-supply and exhaust vents are sealed meaning poisonous carbon monoxide won’t enter your home due to backdrafting.

 Adjust the temperature and monitor gas and hot-water usage on your phone and identify the source of a problem.

 Vacation time?
-No worry of a tank leak.
+No worry of an expensive tank leak.
 Takes a few seconds to drain; then turn gas or electric off.

-A quality tank water heater install can be $1400 to $3000 depending on size, efficiency and type.
+A quality tank water heater install can be $1000 to $3000 depending on size, efficiency and type.
 A whole home tankless investment can be $4,000 to $6,000.
-Given tankless can last 2 or 3 times longer and lower utility bills around $100 a year, the higher upfront costs makes sense.
-Add space saving design, unlimited hot water, no tank leaks and a tankless water heater makes economical and environmental sense.
+Given tankless can last 2 or 3 times longer and lower utility bills around 20% a year, the higher upfront costs makes sense.
+Add space saving design, unlimited hot water, no costly tank leaks and a tankless water heater makes economical and environmental sense.

 If you’d like an exact price (low financing available) we’d be happy to stop by for a free evaluation of your hot water system.
 The PDM Clean Team has offered service on tank and tankless water heaters in Joliet, Plainfield, Homer Glen, New Lenox and Bolingbrook area for 136 years.
 Contact PDM for trusted, quality plumbing service.
 Call 815-726-6264.How To Flush Water Heater » « Sump Pumps Maintenance Tips